M4xi1m3/Omega-theme-template/README.md

     - `omega_light`
 - Or a "path-like" string pointing to a github repo, formatted this way :
 `<github_user>/<repo_name>/<branch>/<icons_folder>`
-here this string would be :  `NilsPonsard/Omega-Themes/master/icons`
+here this string is :  `NilsPonsard/Omega-Themes/master/icons`
 ## Folder `icons` :
 Contains the icon set of your theme, optionnal